espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Frightful Condemnation.md

 * * *

 Your willingness to follow through on your pitiless judgment is frightful to the person you have condemned, and they begin to dread what you will do to them next.
-Your condemned foe is [[Frightened|Frightened 1]], or [[Frightened|Frightened 2]] if the triggering Strike was a critical hit.
+Your condemned foe is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened|Frightened 1]], or [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened|Frightened 2]] if the triggering Strike was a critical hit.